edng5/Cortex/README.md

 # Cortex Discord Bot

-Discord chat bot that uses Google Knowledge Graph API to produce answers and replies as a conversational AI chatbot.
+Discord chat bot that replies as a conversational AI chatbot.

 Note: API Keys are taken out.